Welcome to the KNVM Virology website

 Virology research in the Netherlands covers a wide array of topics, ranging from fundamental to clinical research and spanning a multitude of virus species.
-The aim of the Virology division is to facilitate interactions between researchers working on various aspects of virology in the Netherlands, for example through assisting in the organization of the Dutch Annual Virology Symposium (DAVS, see below).
+The aim of the Virology division is to facilitate interactions between researchers working on various aspects of virology in the Netherlands, for example through assisting in the organization of the Dutch Annual Virology Symposium (DAVS).

-On this site you can find information on the board members of the Virology division, the program and announcements of the Dutch Annual Virology Symposium (DAVS), the KNVM Virology Newsletter, a list of upcoming virology events in the Netherlands and abroad, and an overview of virology research groups in the Netherlands.
+On this website you can find information on the board members of the Virology division, the program and announcements of the Dutch Annual Virology Symposium (DAVS) and Dutch Young Virologists Seminars (DYVS), the KNVM Virology Newsletter, and an overview of virology research groups in the Netherlands.